KataTam/DiagTestCluster/README.md

 based on Genders et al. (2012); Hujoel, Moulton, & Loesche (1990); Kirkwood & Sterne (2003); McDonald (2019);
 Mercaldo et al. (2007);Williams (2000); and Ying et al. (2020).

 The methods reported by Genders et al. (2012) are validated using their dataset and supplementary materials.
-They report slightly different CI's in the main text vs. in the supplementary materials, the latter of which are exactly reproduced by the R script.
+They report slightly different CI's in the main text vs. in the supplementary materials, the latter of which
+are exactly reproduced by the R script.
+CI's from the mixed effects logistic regression (called logistic
+random-effects model by Genders et al., 2012) are slightly different due to the default number of quadrature
+points when approximating the integral over the random effects structure (1 in R's glmer vs. 7 in STATA's xtmelogit).

 ## Input: data structure in wide format (i.e., one row per patient)